-Adidas ClimaChill RocketReview Facts
+Adidas ClimaChill Rocket Reviewed for Quality Review Facts

-Where do we start with the ClimaChill Rocket?
+Where do we start with the Adidas ClimaChill Rocket?
 This running shoe from Adidas is fully loaded with signature boost technology and ready to hit the ground running…literally.
 This running shoe was specifically designed to be comfortable and breathable, for runners from all types of backgrounds.
 Stay energized throughout each step with the ultra-responsive Boost technology applied to the ClimaChill Rocket.
-From the attached tongue to the reliable cushioning, This running shoe has the features needed to plug in the miles!
+From the attached tongue to the reliable cushioning, this running shoe has the features needed to plug in the miles!

 is aggressively evident, as it is always white, and strongly resembles the inside of a styrofoam material (these are the TPU pellets compacted into the midsole.)

 The entire upper unit is made with a stretch-like two-layer mesh material.
-This provides a fit that is extremely similar to that of a sock.
+It provides a fit that is remarkably similar to that of a sock.
 It takes a lot of effort for the material to heat up, so you can be confident in knowing that your feet will be cool, regardless of the weather.
 One of the more controversial sections of the ClimaChill Rocket running shoe is the tongue.

 The average shoe size weighs about 9.7 ounces for both men and women versions of the ClimaChill Rocket.
 For such a breathable and comfortable shoe, it is surprising that it weighs close to 10 ounces.
 Some testers have claimed that the ClimaChill Rocket has a very lightweight feel to it, despite what it says on the scale.
 Regardless of the actual weight, the ClimaChill Rocket will not force runners to feel weighed down and uncomfortable.

 The Adidas ClimaChill Rocket scores very high in breathability.
 The material in the upper is made with ClimaChill technology, which is known to help the entire surface area become cool and dry.

 This level of breathability allows runners to go out in the hottest temperatures and feel relaxed, as their feet won’t feel as though they are damp from sweat or even puddles.
 Having such a breathable running shoe will maximize the opportunities you will have the wear the ClimaChill Rocket throughout the year.